Services and Support for Students With Disabilities

-Welcome to FindLaw's Special Education and Disabilities section.
-Some students require special accommodations at school, and laws have been passed to ensure students get the access and assistance they need.
+Welcome to FindLaw's Education Services and Disabilities section.
+Some students require education accommodations at school, and laws have been passed to ensure students get the access and assistance they need.
 Ensuring these laws are followed is the responsibility of school officials.
-This sections provides articles and resources to help you with a wide variety of special education topics -- including the Individuals with Disabilities Education Act (IDEA), eligibility for IDEA services, and individualized education plans (IEP's).
-Also included are summaries of state laws on special education and disability access, tips on how to prepare for IEP meetings, and more.

-The parents of disabled children also have certain rights under IDEA, including the right to review all school records, the right to be an equal member of the IEP team, and to suggest an alternative to the IEP when necessary.
+The parents of children with disabilities also have certain rights under IDEA, including the right to review all school records, to be an equal member of the IEP team, and to suggest an alternative to the IEP when necessary.

 Children with the following conditions are entitled to rights under IDEA: